 When you decide to file an at-fault driver claim in Utah, you must do so before the statute of limitations expires.

 For auto accidents resulting in injuries, you have four years to start the legal proceedings for compensation.
-You have the right to file an injury claim in Utah civil court during this period.
+You have the right to file an injury claim in Utah civil court during this period, but not after.

-But for deaths that occurred due to an auto accident, Utah Code 78B-2-304 defines a limit of two years.
+For deaths that occurred due to an auto accident, Utah Code 78B-2-304 defines a limit of only two years.
 Utah Code 78B-2-305 outlines a three-year limitation for filing a suit for property damage.
 Your lawyer can review your case and ensure you proceed with a legal claim before it’s too late.

 Why You Should Contact a Lawyer After a Crash